I originally wrote this article shortly after having my first baby in 2020. We had travelled a little bit at the time.

 - Baby Nail Clippers – This pair is tiny and only costs a few bucks, baby nails grow fast and you will need them no matter how long you’re gone.

 - Bandaids – This is a new one for me now that my baby is now a very active toddler

 Again, check with your pediatrician before giving your baby any over the counter medication.

 12. Ergobaby Omni 360 Baby Carrier

-We have this carrier and I can’t imagine life without.
-My baby actually lights up when he sees it (similar to my dog when he would see his leash but it’s probably not smiled upon to compare your baby to a puppy).
+My son would actually light up when he’d see it (similar to my dog when he would see his leash but it’s probably not smiled upon to compare your baby to a puppy).

-This carrier has amazing shoulder and lumbar support.
+It has great shoulder and back support.
 I can carry the baby for long walks and not feel any back pain at the end of the day (priceless).

 I recommend getting this Cool Air Mesh version to keep baby cool on hot days.